Hard-paste porcelain: Characteristics

-Hard-paste porcelain is now differentiated from soft-paste porcelain mainly by the firing temperature, with the former being higher, to around 1400 °C, and the latter to around 1200 °C. Depending on the raw materials and firing methods used, hard-paste porcelain can also resemble stoneware or earthenware.
+Hard-paste porcelain is differentiated from soft-paste porcelain mainly by the firing temperature, with the former being higher, to around 1400 °C, and the latter to around 1200 °C.

+Depending on the raw materials and firing methods used, hard-paste porcelain can also resemble stoneware or earthenware.
 Hard-paste porcelain can also be used for unglazed biscuit porcelain.

 It is a translucent and bright, white ceramic.
 Hard-paste has the advantage over soft-paste that it is less likely to crack when exposed to hot liquids, but the higher firing temperature of hard-paste may necessitate a second "glost" firing for the decoration.